avaragado/riw/doc/faq.md

 ## I've made the tiniest change to a default message or a description and the translation is lost!

 It's not lost: it's still in the translations database.
-But `riw app translate` looks in that database for identical string matches only. riw must work this way as the tiniest change to a default message or a description likely invalidates the translation of that message.
+But `riw app translate` looks in that database for identical matches only. riw must work this way as the tiniest change to a default message or a description likely invalidates the translation of that message.
 It's better for an app to fall back to the message in the default locale than to show a translation that might be out of date in a potentially confusing or dangerous way.

 If you know the default message or description has changed in a way that doesn't affect the translation – for example, if you've changed the name of an argument in braces, or just fixed a typo in a description – then you can edit the database manually (it's just a JSON file).
 Be sure to rename any changed argument for all locales.